finic-ai/finic/README.md

 * Connect to Pinecone, Milvus, and Qdrant vector stores

 ## Getting Started - 15 min
+To use the cloud version for free:
+1. Create an account on the [Sidekick dashboard.](https://app.getsidekick.ai/)
+2. Choose the Connector you want to use and click "Authorize".
+3. After successfully authorizing, click "Connect" to load the data
+4. If the data was successfully loaded, you will see a message showing how many chunks were uploaded
+5. Copy the API key from the "API Keys" page
+5. Click "API Testing" on the dashboard to access a FastAPI docs page where you can try out the different endpoints.
+6. Click "Authorize" in the FastAPI page and paste in your API key as the bearer token.
+7. Click "Try it out" on the `/ask-llm` endpoint to get an answer to question based on the data that you just ingested.
+This endpoint performs a semantic search, then uses OpenAI's text-davinci API to summarize the results as an answer to the query.
+Leave `possible_intents` empty.
+8. Alternatively, use the `/query` endpoint to do only a semantic search and return matching chunks from your data.

 To run Sidekick locally:

 1. Install Python 3.10, if not already installed.